Members and guests welcome to attend.

 Q. What is the Farmgun Section?

 A. The farmgun section is a fun clay-target competition at the Brisbane Branch of the SSAA, where the competitors use basic and inexpensive shotguns.
+It operates under the SSAA Shotgun rule book as a SSAA Sporting Clays course of fire.

 Q. Which shotguns are used?